reedcodes/lincolnhighway/source/index.md

 hero:
   eyebrow: a drive along the
   heading: Main Street across America
   teaser: I've been wanting to drive the entirety of the Lincoln Highway for nearly 25 years ago.
-Join me as document this journey, sometime near the end of 2022.
+Join me as I document this journey, sometime near the end of 2022.
   button:
     text: From the Road
     link: "/from-the-road/"